 Code analysis

-Code analysis enables you to evaluate a program without running the code.
-In Automation 360, the code analysis feature analyzes the code and displays a list of violations based on set rules.
-You can review and fix any coding or stylistic errors for your automation.
+Code analysis (code review) enables you to evaluate a program without running the code.
+When you review the code, a list of violations based on a set rules are displayed.
+You can review and fix any coding or stylistic errors for your automation (Task Bots or API Tasks).

 Code analysis enables you to form certain code structures with which you can implement coding best practices and make the code maintainable, reliable, efficient, and secure.